swanjln/Decentralisation_Technologies_TD3/README.md

 For instance, a 'poor prediction' could be in our case how far off a model's prediction is from the actual value or the consensus prediction.
 If a model's prediction accuracy falls below the defined threshold consistently, apply the 50 credits penalty.Then we can implement a function to write the updated information back to the JSON file to update the balance.

 6. Models that have been penalized can work towards regaining their original weight and deposit, ensuring that they are motivated to adjust and improve.
 This method encourages  accurate predictions to maintain or increase the balance and influence of each models.
 Making poor predictions can lead to losing money and influence.

+## For Part B we have a separate folder that contains our work.